officialrobert/Carepatron/ui/README.md

 It was written that all form inputs are required, so each input must be validate.
 For each input that fails, user will get an error message.

+# Client's country info

+Used Google's `libphonenumber-js` library to validate and fetch phone number metadata.

 # How can you ensure the app behaves as you intend it to?

 Unit testing can be helpful in this case.
 You can begin by checking the `App.test.tsx` file.